abiha-aftab/AP-Project/README.md

 # AP-Project
+# Voting Application for selection of Batch Representative
 ## Implemented 100% APIs
 Install MEAN stack on your local machine.
 We used Javascript framework with nodejs at backend along with mongodb as database.